JuliaPluto/PlutoSliderServer.jl/README.md

 Now open a browser, and go to the address printed in your terminal!

+Later when you are using PlutoSliderServer on a public website, `PlutoSliderServer.run_notebook` is a good way to test your notebook locally before putting it online.

 # What can it do?

 ## 1. HTML export